• Views 67

 |

-• This graphic novel tells the story of a young person in Colorado who learns about climate change, including the causes of climate change and what can be done about it.
+• This graphic novel tells the story of a young person in Denver, Colorado who learns about climate change, including the causes of climate change and what can be done about it.

 • Students will learn ways they can cope with big feelings surrounding climate change and how to become climate activists in their own communities.